rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 <img width="400px" class="rounded float-start pe-4" src="/img/Recipe.img">

-* Recipe - The recipe page has all the recipes that have been added by vendors.
-You can also add a recipe to share with other students on this page.
+* Recipe - The recipe page has all the recipes that have been added by students.
+When clicking on a recipe there will be the ingredients needed listed and also vendors where these ingredients can be bought.

 <img width="400px" class="rounded float-start pe-4" src="/img/Vendors.img.tiff">